Vipul-Cariappa/coder/README.md

 # Code Turing

 Code Turing aims to be a website where people can learn how to program.
-It is similar to a competative programming website.
+It is similar to a competitive programming website.
 But need not be limited to it.
 I have many ideas in my mind for this.

 You can find the deployed site at https://codeturing.in/.